The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 The Data Plane Gets a New Scanner

 Wave 2 introduces a new server: the Market Data Scanner (MDS).
 The MDS consumes the streams emitted from the Market Data Processors (MDP) and, like MDP, uses pluggable analyzers.
 This wave introduces the first one: DailyRangeAnalyzer (DRA).
 It tracks high-of-day and low-of-day across every session and emits to three feeds: daily_range:{ticker}, daily_range_hod_alert, and daily_range_lod_alert.
-Everything downstream — the new quote widgets, the alert feed — eats from this firehose.
+The new enhanced quote and range alert widgets are fed by these.

 The lesson from Wave 1 was that a pluggable data plane is worth the up-front pain.
 The MDS/DRA pairing follows that pattern: it’s the first analyzer to slot in, but it won’t be the last.
 When pillar-correlation scanners come online (the ones I teased at the end of the news post), they’ll plug in the same way.